ElixirCLE/pairmotron/README.md

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.

-Ready to run in production?
+## Ready to run in production?
 * Please [check the phoenix deployment guides](http://www.phoenixframework.org/docs/deployment).

+### Environment Variables to set

-* Set the environment variable (SECRET_KEY_BASE) used for session cookies.
+* SECRET_KEY_BASE - Used to generate session cookies.
-* Set the environment variable (GUARDIAN_JWK_KEY) for the secret key which guardian uses for JWT tokens.
+* GUARDIAN_JWK_KEY - Used to generate JWT tokens.
+* PAIRMOTRON_EMAIL_DOMAIN - The domain configured in Mailgun to send password reset email.
+* PAIRMOTRON_MAILGUN_API_KEY - The API key given by Mailgun for the configured domain.